proxer/ProxerLibJava/.github/ISSUE_TEMPLATE.md

-- [ ] **I have verified that I am using the latest version and searched for existing issues** (If this checkbox is not ticked, the issue might be ignored).
+**Please check if you are using the latest version.
+Also check for existing Issues and/or Pull Requests.
+Delete this line when submitting the Issue.**

-I am using version: X.X
+I am using version: X.X.X
-My device (if relevant) is: X
-It runs `Android` version (if relevant): X.X.X

 ##### This is what happens: